DevSnicket/plugin-discovery/create-repository/README.md

 ```

 The code above alone won't work as there isn't a module require call to import the 2nd plug-in file from the 3rd file that iterates the plug-ins.
 The purpose of the repository object is so plug-ins can be identified by the [@devsnicket/plugin-discovery-commonjs-babel-plugin](https://www.npmjs.com/package/@devsnicket/plugin-discovery-commonjs-babel-plugin) package as it will automatically add the missing module require calls.

+## Example

+An example of Plug-in Discovery in use can be found in [Eunice](https://github.com/DevSnicket/Eunice).
+A plug-in repository is defined for its test harnesses ([Harnesses/processorPlugins.js](https://github.com/DevSnicket/Eunice/blob/master/Harnesses/processorPlugins.js)) so [processors](https://github.com/DevSnicket/Eunice/tree/master/Processors) can be discovered and included automatically.